cdeborja/python_test/README.md

 ### Python Practice
 Using repo to recreate some easy text based games.

-If interested in testing some of the programs,
+If interested in testing some of the programs:

 `$ git clone https://github.com/cdeborja/python_test.git` to make a clone of the repo

-`$ python guess_the_word.py` to start game.
+`$ python guess_the_word.py` to start the guess_the_word game.

-If you want to test a different program, replace `guess_the_word.py` with the different file name.
+If you want to test a different program, replace `guess_the_word.py` with a different file name.